startsys42/startsys42/README.md

   - **Cryptography:** Examples and tools for security and encryption.
   - **Art:** Exploration of artistic projects and creativity.

-The goal is to **explore the intersection of art, technology, and human experience**.
+The goal is to **explore art, technology, and human experience , and the intersection between them.**

 ## RSS